ruim-jlu/ruim-jlu-site/content/publication/2025_cvmj_wei/index.md

 ---
-title: "3D-SceneDreamer: Text-Driven 3D-Consistent Scene Generation"
+title: "LPA-Aug: Learning to Place and Adjust Synthetic Objects for LiDAR Data Augmentation"
 weight: 10

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Songchun Zhang
-- yibo_zhang
+- Shida Wei
-- Quan Zheng
+- Ruifeng Zhai
-- Wei Hua
+- Jiacheng Liu
 - ruim
-- Hujun Bao
-- Weiwei Xu
-- Changqing Zou

 # author_pages: []